kickscondor/fraidycat/README.md

 Here is a current list of what is fully supported:

 * **Feeds (RSS, Atom, JSON Feed).** It will discover any feeds attached to the URL you supply.
-Many sites not listed (like Wikipedia, Kickstarter or Stack Overflow) will automatically work because of this. (*ALL SITES SHOULD SUPPORT THIS COME ON FRIENDS!*)
+Many sites not listed (like Mastodono, micro.blog, Wikipedia, Kickstarter or Stack Overflow) will automatically work because of this. (*ALL SITES SHOULD SUPPORT THIS COME ON FRIENDS!
+IT'S TOO EASY!*)
 * **TiddlyWiki.** As odd as this seems, I use this heavily to follow wikis like philosopher.life and wiki.waifu.haus.
 The entire wiki is read every time it changes - so be aware that this can cause some strain on the extension.